 Emergency cash can come from a variety of places.
-Ideally, you’ve got an emergency fund built up - so you'll just borrow from yourself.
+Ideally, you’ve got an emergency fund built up so you can borrow from yourself.
 If not, you may need an emergency cash loan.
-This page describes several ways to get money when disaster strikes, but you should educate yourself on which avenue will expose you to the least amount of risk.
+There are ways to find cash when disaster strikes, but you should educate yourself on which avenue will expose you to the least amount of risk.

 - A home equity loan

-When applying for loans, don’t forget to look at credit unions.
-You might get more personalized attention at a credit union, so you may have a better chance of getting approved (whereas a large bank will only look at data from your loan application.
+When applying for loans, don’t forget to compare banks with your local credit unions.
+You might get more personal attention at a credit union, which could improve your chances of approval.
+Often, a large bank will only look at data from your loan application.

-Before you borrow, think carefully about any type of collateral you'll pledge for the loan.
-Pledging an asset such as your home (if you use a home equity loan or line of credit) means you're taking a big risk.
-But the bank takes less risk, so you can get a larger loan with a lower interest rate.
-Start by looking at unsecured personal loans, and only pledge collateral if you need to.
+Before you borrow, think carefully about any type of collateral you'll pledge to secure the loan.
+Pledging an asset such as your home—if you use a home equity loan or home equity line of credit—means you're placing it at risk.

-You can also borrow from strangers using peer-to-peer (P2P) lending.
-Peer-to-peer lending websites will connect you with individuals (and sometimes institutions) who are willing to lend money.
+You may also be able to borrow from strangers using peer-to-peer (P2P) lending.
+Peer-to-peer lending websites will connect you with individuals—and sometimes institutions—who are willing to lend money.
 In many cases, these P2P loans will be on terms that are more favorable than you'll find at a bank.

 If you don't have sufficient credit and income to qualify for a loan, traditional borrowing may not be an option.
 As an option of last resort, payday loans might help you get through the hard times.
-But it is impossible to overstate this: payday loans are dangerous, and things can easily end badly when you use them.
+Payday loans are dangerous, though, and things can easily end badly when you use them.

-You really need to be careful about using payday loans.
-The problem with them is that they most likely will make your situation worse.
+The problem with payday loans is that they most likely will make your situation worse.
 A payday loan for emergency cash is like a band-aid—it won’t heal you, and it’ll fall off sooner or later.
-In addition, it won’t keep you from scraping yourself up in the future.
-Remember that payday loans can easily cost you several hundred percent APR.
-In other words, they are extremely expensive loans (and if you didn't have the income and credit to qualify for a traditional loan, how are you going to repay an expensive payday loan)?
+Additionally, it won’t keep you from scraping yourself up in the future.

+Payday lenders often charge several hundred percent interest.
+In other words, they are extremely expensive loans, and if you didn't have the income and credit to qualify for a traditional loan, how are you going to repay an expensive payday loan?

 Title loans are a similar type of high-cost loan.
-You can get a little bit of cash, but you risk losing important assets such as your automobile.
-If you lose your car, will you lose your ability to get to work and earn an income?
+You get a little bit of cash, but you risk losing an important asset—your vehicle.

 Emergency Cash Loan Alternatives